Creating a Beam with a Decorative End Cut

 - Click and drag a rectangle in the approximate size and shape that you want your beam to be.

-- If you do not see a temporary dimension when the polyline is selected, select CAD> Dimension> Display Temporary Dimensions from the menu to turn them on.
+- If you do not see a temporary dimension when the polyline is selected, select View> Temporary Dimensions from the menu to toggle them on

 - In this example, a rectangle measuring 5 1/2" x 14' is drawn with a horizontal orientation.